palkan/logidze/README.md

         "v": 1,  // change number
         "ts": 1460805759352, // change timestamp in milliseconds "c": {
-            "attr": "new value",  // udpated fields with new values "attr2": "new value"
+            "attr": "new value",  // updated fields with new values "attr2": "new value"
             }
         }